kanboard/documentation/content/en/v1/plugins/registration.md

 }
 ```

-The translations must be stored in the file `plugins/Myplugin/Locale/xx_XX/translations.php` (replace `xx_XX` by the language code `fr_FR`, `en_US`...).
+Translations must be stored in the file `plugins/Myplugin/Locale/xx_XX/translations.php` (replace `xx_XX` with the language code, e.g., `fr_FR`, `en_US`).

-Translations are stored in a dictionary, if you would like to override an existing string, you just need to use the same key in your translation file.
+Translations are stored in a dictionary.
+To override an existing string, use the same key in your translation file.

 Dependency Injection Container
 ------------------------------

 Kanboard uses Pimple, a simple PHP Dependency Injection Container.
-However, Kanboard can register any class in the container easily.
+However, Kanboard can easily register any class in the container.

-Those classes are available everywhere in the application and only one
-instance is created.
+These classes are available throughout the application, and only one instance is created.

-Here an example to register your own models in the container:
+Here is an example of registering your own models in the container:

 ```php
 public function getClasses()